-5 Latest Trends in Insurance Technology
+Top 11 Industry Trends in Insurance Technology

 Therefore, the right strategy for non-life insurers is knowing the customers holistically and crafting the products and services to match their expectations and needs on digital platforms as well.
 Their marketing strategies should position their value proposition appropriately to the tech-savvy audience as well.

-2. Make Mobile Apps Future-ready
+3. Making Mobile Apps Streamlined and Future-ready

+Carriers are using Mobile Apps to acquire, service, and retain policyholders, and advances that drive value for consumers help position carriers as long-term, vital partners.
 With Mobile Apps making it easier to access customer location and vital data, pitching customized premiums has become easier.
 Simultaneously, on-the-field interactions have become more efficient with Relationship Managers (RMs) offering better clarity into the product’s features through tablets.

 For a CIO, it is important to oversee the performance of the app on parameters such as user engagement, data security, cross-device compatibility, and conversion.
-In the future, apps will be the single point of contact with your prospects and the entire transaction from purchase to claim settlement would be done through the app itself.
+In the future, apps will be the single point of contact with your prospects, and the entire transaction from purchase to claim settlement would be done through the app itself.
 Hence, CIOs should lead mobile strategies with the vision of an app-exclusive future.

 Few questions that CIOs need to lead the organization to find answers to are as follows: